anjackson/codex/content/stories/the-analogue-repository/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;_"You're welcome.", spoken gladly, but with the thinnest of smiles.
 "Let's get you back to the public area."_

-We walk over to a door not far from the slowly-filling shelves.
+We walk over to a door not far from the part-filled shelves.
 This time there is a pair of keypads, one one each side of the door.

 &nbsp;&nbsp;&nbsp;&nbsp;_"When I say so, press the red one."_